mozmeao/trafficcop/documentation.md

 wiggum.init();
 ```

-**Note that the `variations` for redirect experiments contain a `key=value` pair.** This is not required, but does result in nicer redirect URLs, e.g. `https://www.toohot.today/?v=2` instead of `https://www.toohot.today/?2`.
+**Note that the `variations` for redirect experiments contain a `key=value` pair.** This is not required, but does result in nicer redirect URLs, e.g. `https://www.example.com/?v=2` instead of `https://www.example.com/?2`.

 ### Advanced: Type B + Type A

 It is possible to have both types of experiments running on the same page for the same audience.
 The general setup would be:

 1. Place the redirect experiment in the `<head>` of the page.
 This will take precedence.
 2. Place the callback experiment at the end of the page.
-This will execute regardless of querystring values.
+This will execute regardless of query string values.

 Check out the demo for a live example of this setup.